Which phase of mitosis is characterized by the alignment of chrom... | Channels for Pearson+

 1

-Metaphase is characterized by the alignment of chromosomes along the metaphase plate, which is an imaginary line equidistant from the two spindle poles.
-This alignment ensures that each daughter cell will receive one copy of each chromosome.
+Metaphase is characterized by the alignment of chromosomes along the metaphase plate, an imaginary line equidistant from the two spindle poles.
+This ensures that each daughter cell will receive an identical set of chromosomes.

-Telophase is the final phase of mitosis, where the chromosomes arrive at the poles, the nuclear envelope re-forms around each set of chromosomes, and the cell begins to divide into two separate cells.
+Telophase involves the reformation of the nuclear envelope around each set of separated sister chromatids, now individual chromosomes, and the chromosomes begin to de-condense back into chromatin.

 Watch next